 They look like dry bay leaves and are sold in a package at any Asian store or even some supermarkets.
 I wouldn’t look for them in Target but any local Asian store – yes!
 I bought mine for like $2 a couple years ago at T&T market.
 I store them in a Ziploc bag and they still smell like fresh.

 And we had a problem again…I made a double batch of these roasted chickpeas on Thursday, thinking we will have some snacks for the weekend.
 Well, the chickpeas were gone by Friday night.
 Alex… I knew pictures had to be done on Thursday.
-Good I still have lots of my chocolate fudge in the freezer.
+Good I still have lots of my avocado fudge in the freezer.
 Alex, my man, has no clear memory of the freezer contents.
 That’s my trick.;)

 P.S.
 I strongly recommend making double or triple batch of these at a time.
 They store for a long time in a glass jar.
 Keep in mind, chickpeas will dry out and shrink.
 1 can = 1 cup roasted chickpeas.